 Recently, I downloaded the OmniGraphSketcher public beta to give it a quick and dirty trial.
 As you may have noticed, I can be a bit of a graph/visualization nerd.
-The first screencast of OmniGraphSketcher made it look super easy to use and the output was (visually) very appealing.
+The first screencast1 of OmniGraphSketcher made it look super easy to use and the output was (visually) very appealing.

 In my first trial run, I decided that I wanted to re-create the graphs from my 2009 Q1 goals results.
 I had some fun screwing around, drawing lines onto the graph stage, moving the axes around… generally following the lead of the gentleman in the screencast.
-I played some trial-and-error games with the tools (which weren’t always intuitive to me) and then some more games with the controls in the palettes (which were).
+I played some trial-and-error games with the tools (which weren’t always intuitive to me) and then some more games with the controls in the palettes (which were2).
 I let myself go a little crazy.

 Then I reeled myself back in.
 Accuracy!
 I want these data represented with some high fidelity.
 I don’t want approximations of how many times I went climbing from January to March — I want to know exactly.
 Drawing my columns gave me a lot of scientific precision as OmniGraphSketcher guessed what I meant from those drawings.
 Then I tapped into the palettes to round off those floats to the integers that they rightfully are.
 But this was tedious.
 And for as much as a pain in the ass as Excel can be sometimes, I’d at least gotten the rhythm down.

 So I decided to put it back on the shelf for a bit.
 Verdict: “Some cool output, and a lot of potential but not quite there yet.”

 - But the palettes made a bit more sense to me because they follow the same pattern as those from OmniGraffle and OmniOutliner.
 So (you know) in a way, they’re familiar. [↩]